NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 	nuget pack &lt;your_project&gt;.csproj
 ```

-[!NOTE]
+> [!Note]
-	Using the project file directly is necessary for token replacement because the project is the source of the token values.
+> Using the project file directly is necessary for token replacement because the project is the source of the token values.
 Token replacement does not happen if you use `nuget pack` with a `.nuspec` file.

 In all cases, `nuget pack` excludes folders that start with a period, such as `.git` or `.hg`.